HafsahShahzad/LLM-Playground/README.md

 - Retriever: Tavily API to do web search and retrieve external knowledge.
 The information retrieved is processed and formatted.
 - Context Generation: The retrieved information is passed into the chosen LLM model to 'augment' its prompt and update its running summary.
 Any detected gaps are filled using follow-up queries equal to the user configured research iterations.
 - Generator Output: The Ollama hosted model reads the context and generates a final answer.

+## Document Reviewer Agent
+This agent is built using LangGraph, LangChain and Ollama and is designed to automatically review text documents locally.
+The key components of this workflow are:

+-Loading a txt document
+-Section splitting based on paragraphs
+-For each section, it asks the LLM to summarize and review it based on grammar, clarity and structure